qwer1234abc/StarTrekkers/README.md

 We uses **`'LocalStorage.SetItem()'`** to store the previous selected theme and **`'LocalStorage.GetItem()'`** to get the previous theme and load it on page start.

-One interesting issue we encounter is that, after switching the theme from dark mode to light mode the color of the mode toggle button doesn't change along.
-However, after using local storage to set the selected theme and to get the previous selected theme by getting item we fixed the issue.

-**2. Save Users information :**
+**3. Save Users information :**

 i.
 Users could either sign in or sign up an account and the name of the registered user will then display on the screen as a welcome message.

 ii.
 After refreshing the page the sign in user will still saved at the current page.

 We uses **`'LocalStorage.SetItem()'`** to store the previous sign in user and use the local storage to obtain the data upon page load.

+**4. Points Deduction After Purchasing Items :**

+i.
+Hover over the buy button to see the stated points amount.

+ii.
+Press the buy button if have sufficient points for buying particular items and it will show an alert message showing insufficient amount if users do not have enough points.

+ii.
+After purchasing the selected items and with alert message of showing items being sent to mailbox, users points wull be deducted base on the purchased amount.

+The project is fully responsive in all sizes and across different browsers after testing it with [Google Chrome](https://www.google.com/) & [Microsoft Edge](https://www.microsoft.com/en-us/edge?exp=e511&form=MA13FJ).
+And the overall appearance of the webpage looks very much the same on both laptop and on mobile screen, in fact it may be a little smaller on mobile view.

+Throughout the way of this project, we've faced different bugs and challenging problems that requires us to fix.
+One of interesting bugs or problems we've discovered during our testing is that our background star animations tend to goes off without looping continuonsly.
+But, we've found out which sections that causes this issue and had successfully solved it.
+Apart from this, we also encountered that after switching the theme from dark mode to light mode the color of the mode toggle button doesn't change along.
+However, after using local storage to set the selected theme and to get the previous selected theme by getting item we fixed the issue.
+Additionally,

 ## Credits